 True, when induction hobs first exploded onto the cookware market, they were expensive.
 But with rising demand comes a whole lot of relailers – including ourselves – who’d like to keep their costs down to ensure customers are kept happy.
 What that means for you, then, is induction hobs can provide great value for money, as well as being a safer option for your kitchen than the traditional ceramic hob (pictured below).

 They Make Light Work of Your Evening Meal

-Did you know that some in-built power-boost options produce a 50% increase in power output?
-It’s a staggering statistic, but it’s true.
-When you bear in mind that induction hobs can heat a pan almost twice as fast as a gas hob, you’ll be ready and raring to get in the kitchen and make the evening’s meal.
+When you bear in mind that induction hobs can heat a pan 50% faster than a gas hob, you’ll be ready and raring to get in the kitchen and make the evening’s meal.
 Suitable for busy lifestyles, hobs like these will ensure cooking takes less time – and for that reason alone, we’d like one.
 One second while we add an induction hob and some shiny new induction pans to our Christmas list…

 Until next time…